sitespeedio/browsertime/README.md

 Here's an example on how you can pickup the median SpeedIndex from Browsertime and send it to your Graphite instance.
 <pre>
-echo "browsertime.your.key.SpeedIndex.median" $(cat /tmp/browsertime/browsertime.json | jq .statistics.visualMetrics.SpeedIndex.median) "`date +%s`" | nc -q0 my.graphite.com 2003
+echo "browsertime.your.key.SpeedIndex.median" $(cat /tmp/browsertime/browsertime.json | jq .[0].statistics.visualMetrics.SpeedIndex.median) "`date +%s`" | nc -q0 my.graphite.com 2003
 </pre>

 [travis-image]: https://img.shields.io/travis/sitespeedio/browsertime.svg?style=flat-square